ivanyu/django-juice/README.md

 django-juice
 ============

-A collection of small Django utilities in form of Django app.
+A collection of small reusable Django utilities in form of Django app.

 Mixins:
 * `LoginRequiredMixin` - a mixin which makes class-based view available only for authenticated users.